 For further info, please refer to http://en.wikipedia.org/wiki/System_Center#Microsoft_System_Center

-Among those, there’s Microsoft Endpoint Protection 2012, which is a Client/Server Security solution that fully integrates with your Active Directory Domain.
+Amongst other things, Microsoft Endpoint Protection 2012 is the "security" component of the suite - a Client/Server Security solution that fully integrates with your Active Directory Domain.

-In layman’s words, Microsoft Endpoint Protection 2012 could be considered as the “full” version of Microsoft Security Essentials (aka Windows Defender on Windows 8/8.1).
+In layman's terms, Microsoft Endpoint Protection 2012 could be considered as the "full" version of Microsoft Security Essentials (aka Windows Defender on Windows 8/8.1).

 The solution includes both a "Server" application (ie. to deploy on your application server) and a "Client" counterpart (ie. for your workstations).

-- The hack here is the possibility to run the Client as a “standalone” product (ie. without the Server application).
+- The hack described in here is the possibility to run the Client as a "standalone" product (ie. without having to rely on the Server application).